 Offers an overview of huntington’s disease with background details and how to spot early symptoms.

 Official Huntington’s disease information from the NHS with details of who is affected, causes and the symptoms.
-Includes a video clip.
+Includes a video clip, symptom details and treatment for sufferers.

 Established and run by families living with Huntington’s disease in Scotland.
 Offers information and resources with fundraising details and contacts for advice.